ga4gh/refget/docs/seqcol.md

 - **Sequence digest** or **refget sequence digest**: A digest for a sequence, computed according to the refget sequence protocol.
 - **Sequence collection**: A representation of 1 or more sequences that is structured according to the sequence collection schema
 - **Sequence collection attribute**: A property or feature of a sequence collection (*e.g.* names, lengths, sequences, or topologies).

+### Attribute qualifiers

+- **Collated**: A qualifier applied to a seqcol attribute indicating that the values of the attribute match 1-to-1 with the sequences in the collection and are represented in the same order.
+- **Inherent**: A qualifier applied to a seqcol attribute indicating that the attribute is part of the definition of the sequence collection and therefore contributes to its digest.
+- **Passthru**: A qualifier applied to a seqcol attribute indicating that the attribute is *not digested* in transition from level 2 to level 1.
+So its value on level 1 representation the same as the level 2 representation.
+- **Transient**: A qualifier applied to a seqcol attribute indicating that the attribute *cannot be retrieved through the `/attribute` endpoint*.

 ## Seqcol protocol functionality